GGN-2015/dcm_ball_detector/README.md

 python3 -c 'import dcm_ball_detector; print(dcm_ball_detector.get_all_cluster_center_in_folder("<the target folder>"))'
 ```

-- For example, you can run the following to test (in release mode) the demonstration use case that comes with this repo:
+- for example, you can run the following to test (in release mode) the demonstration use case that comes with this repo:

 ```bash
 cd "<root directory of the current repo>"